c-blake/bu/doc/tim.md

 Background
 ==========
-Often one has some program/operation of interest that takes 1..500 milliseconds.
+Often one has some program/operation of interest that takes 50μs ..
+500 ms.
 One may want to time it to use as a benchmark.
 While computers are conceptually deterministic, in practical settings on general purpose OSes[^1] asynchronously interacting with physical devices, all you can really measure is: